adityashedole/stock-price-app-QA/README.md

 ## 🔍 My Role: QA Tester

-As the QA intern/tester, I contributed by testing the application thoroughly and reporting bugs.
+As the QA tester, I contributed by testing the application thoroughly and reporting bugs.

 ### ✅ Key Responsibilities